assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

 * **Versions / Release History** - sure, if the list of releases is not long, otherwise you can put it in special `CHANGELOG` file
-* **How to contribute** - you can add this too, but probably `CONTRIBUTING.md` file would be better
+* **How to contribute** - you can add this too, but probably standard `CONTRIBUTING.md` file would be better
 * **License** - hm... it would be better to use `LICENSE` file
 * **Authors** - absolutely good idea!
-* **Acknowledgments** - no problem ☺, if you want
+* **Acknowledgments / Credits** - no problem ☺, if you want

 ### Rules

+Here are some basic rules which are recommended to follow when writing README.md:

-* You can use "flavored" Markdown formats but make sure that your README.md can be correctly shown as a plain text!
+1. Always make sure that README.md can be normally read as plain text.<br>
+   Just use `cat README.md`
+2. Try to avoid long lines, break them with word-wrap.<br>
-* Recommended Max line length: 100.
+   Recommended max line length is 100.<br>
    This is important to correctly display your README.md as a plain text!
+3. Follow [CommonMark](https://commonmark.org/) specification to ensure
+   compatibility among various Markdown viewers
+4. Use text editors which have syntax highlighting for Markdown - it will help you to check Markdown syntax on-the-fly and also see better the structure of your README.md
+5. Be careful when using specific "flavored" Markdown formats
+   - make sure your README.md can be correctly shown as a plain text
+   - check that README.md is correctly rendered by the target viewer
+   - check also that README.md can be rendered by other viewers (GitHub, GitLab etc)
+   - anyway, try to follow [CommonMark](https://commonmark.org/) spec
-* Do not use tab symbols - they are just useless in Markdown
+6. Do not use tab symbols - they are just useless in Markdown

 ## Template